twio142/extension-manager/README.md

 ## Features

-- [ ] Allow user to set the initial editing mode: vim / emacs
 - [x] Hotkeys for each action
     - `Enter`: activate the extension (using an external URL of your choice)
     - `ctrl-e`: enable the extension